davynoe/bomba-kernel-docs/README.md

 This will create `.config` file which is your kernels config, and apply settings that your systems kernel has.

 ### Adding our custom version name to the kernel

 You can skip this step since it's unnecessary, but its cool to be able to name your kernel.
 Let's add our custom version name to this kernel.
-Edit the kernel with your fav text editor
+Edit the kernel with your favourite text editor

 ```sh
 vim .config
 ```

 Set the line `CONFIG_LOCALVERSION="-bomba"`.
 The final kernel's name will be like: linux.{version}-bomba

 ## 4. Define your system calls

 You must first define your system calls in `kernel/sys.c`.
 It could be any .c file in kernel/ but its a good approach to pick sys.c out of all of them.

 Append these lines to the end of `kernel/sys.c`:

 ```c
 /* by bomba kernel */
 SYSCALL_DEFINE0(bomba)